miurahr/py7zr/docs/archive_format.rst

 |11111111     | BYTE y[8]    | y                            |
 +-------------+--------------+------------------------------+

-Bitfield
+BitField
 --------

-Bitfield represent eight boolean values in single BYTE.
+BitField represent eight boolean values in single BYTE.

 The bit field is defined which order is from MSB to LSB, i.e. bit 7 (MSB) of first byte indicate a boolean for first stream, object or file,